kevinolega/callcentertrainingtips/_posts/2015-04-20-pumasok-performance.md

 **AHT** is how long it took you to complete the interaction with the customer.
 This is how fast you processed their request.
 This may be how fast you solved their problem.
 Most people find this important.
 The key is you look at the weight of all the other metrics.
 In some companies you can get away with higher than normal AHT as long as you have lots of sales and good customer feedback.

 **Sales** are the source of the company's income.
 We are required to sell to 2% of all the calls.
 That means if we get 100 calls we need to make two sales.
 That's one sale every fifty calls.
 If we get an average of 25 calls per day then we need to make a sale every other day.
 If you're good, you can sell one per day.
-Sales happens when you decide to pitch your best at every opportunity.
+Sales happen when you decide to pitch your best at every opportunity.
 Pitch confidently and pitch regularly.
 Communicate the benefits and ask them to buy.

 **Customer Feedback**.
 At the end of the call some customers choose to give the company feedback on their interaction with the representative.
 If the representative gave good service the company will know.
 If the representative gave bad service, the company will know as well.
 Where I work, customer feedback is the second most important metric to follow and the first metric that I mastered.